amanzi/amanzi/doc/input_spec/AmanziNativeSpecV2.rst

   The atmospheric pressure is prescribed if internal pressure is higher.
 Otherwise, the outward mass flux is prescribed.

 The following example includes all four types of boundary conditions.
-The boundary of a square domain is split into six pieces:
+The boundary of a square domain is split into six pieces.
+Constant finction is used for simplicity and can be replaced by any of the other available functions:

 .. code-block:: xml